Dimethyl sulfate

 Dimethyl sulfate (DMS) is a chemical compound with formula (CH3O)2SO2.
 As the diester of methanol and sulfuric acid, its formula is often written as (CH3)2SO4 or Me2SO4, where CH3 or Me is methyl.
 Me2SO4 is mainly used as a methylating agent in organic synthesis.

-Me2SO4 is a colourless oily liquid with a slight onion-like odour (although smelling it would represent significant exposure).
-Like all strong alkylating agents, Me2SO4 is extremely toxic.
+Me2SO4 is a colourless oily liquid with a slight onion-like odour.
+Like all strong alkylating agents, Me2SO4 is highly toxic.
 Its use as a laboratory reagent has been superseded to some extent by methyl triflate, CF3SO3CH3, the methyl ester of trifluoromethanesulfonic acid.

 History

-Dimethyl sulfate was discovered in the early 19th century in an impure form.
+Impure dimethyl sulfate was prepared in the early 19th century.
 J. P. Claesson later extensively studied its preparation.

-It was investigated as a candidate for possible use in chemical warfare in World War I in 75% to 25% mixture with methyl chlorosulfonate (CH3ClO3S) called "C-stoff" in Germany, or with chlorosulfonic acid called "Rationite" in France.
+It was investigated for possible use in chemical warfare in World War I in 75% to 25% mixture with methyl chlorosulfonate (CH3ClO3S) called "C-stoff" in Germany, or with chlorosulfonic acid called "Rationite" in France.

+The esterification of sulfuric acid with methanol was described in 1835:

 Production

-Dimethyl sulfate can be synthesized in the laboratory by several methods, the simplest being the esterification of sulfuric acid with methanol: